terlar/exercism-workspace/clojure/reverse-string/README.md

 input: "cool"
 output: "looc"

+## Restrictions
+You can not use the `reverse` function, but you can use any of the other core functions.

 ## Source

-Introductory challenge to reverse an input string. [https://medium.freecodecamp.org/how-to-reverse-a-string-in-javascript-in-3-different-ways-75e4763c68cb](https://medium.freecodecamp.org/how-to-reverse-a-string-in-javascript-in-3-different-ways-75e4763c68cb)
+Introductory challenge to reverse an input string [https://medium.freecodecamp.org/how-to-reverse-a-string-in-javascript-in-3-different-ways-75e4763c68cb](https://medium.freecodecamp.org/how-to-reverse-a-string-in-javascript-in-3-different-ways-75e4763c68cb)

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.